Chinese New Year 2026 in Manchester – Tradition, Celebration and Fireworks

 If you're planning a private celebration, safety and respect for your neighbours are key.
 Here’s how to create a magical but responsible firework experience at home:

-Use only F2-rated fireworks suitable for garden use
+Use only F2-rated fireworks suitable for garden use.

-Follow legal time limits: fireworks must not be used after 11pm, except on special occasions
+Follow legal time limits: fireworks must not be used after 11pm, except on special occasions.

-Avoid lighting fireworks in confined or communal spaces
+Avoid lighting fireworks in confined or communal spaces.

-Check our full Safety Guide →
+Check our full Safety Guide → for more tips!

 Best Fireworks for Chinese New Year at Home

 Looking for family-friendly fireworks with stunning effects?
-Check out these picks from our Chinese Fireworks collection →
+Check out these picks from our Chinese Fireworks collection →:

-TNT Box: An explosive mix of colour, sound, and rhythm
+TNT Box: An explosive mix of colour, sound, and rhythm that will dazzle your guests!

-Paranormal: Known for ghostly glitter effects and brilliant bursts
+Paranormal: Known for ghostly glitter effects and brilliant bursts that will leave everyone in awe.

 Tips for a Memorable Chinese New Year Experience